IBT-FMI/NeuroGentooProject/doc/UseCases.md

 This method primarily applies to Personal Computers, where freedom of choice can generally be assumed.

 A Bare-Metal installation is performed by following the [Gentoo Installation Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).
-To install a software using the .gentoo standard, the user has to clone the repository and execute the `install.sh` script (!!! “inside” or “from inside”) inside the .gentoo directory, potentially with prior installation of the metadata.
+To install a software using the .gentoo standard, the user has to clone the repository and execute the `install.sh` script inside the .gentoo directory, potentially with prior installation of the metadata.

 ### Installation of the Metadata